zeinab-mk/Purview-Deployment-Checklist/README.md

 | SQL Admin (Azure AD Authentication) | Azure SQL Servers or Azure SQL Managed Instances | To assign db_datareader role to Azure Purview |
 | Access to your Azure Key Vault | Access to get/list Key Vault's secret for Azure SQL DB, SQL MI or Synapse authentication |

-## 3.3 Required Modules
+#### 3.2.2 Required Modules

 This script requires Azure PowerShell [Az](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az?view=azps-5.8.0) Modules.

-## 3.5.
+### 3.3.
 How to run the scripts?

 Use the steps in the following examples to run the script:

-## 3.5.1 Azure-Purview-automated-readiness-checklist.ps1
+#### 3.3.1 Azure-Purview-MSI-Configuration

-1. Run the script using a PowerShell console and select any of the desired options as data source types.
+1. Run the [Azure-Purview-MSI-Configuration.ps1](https://github.com/zeinab-mk/Purview-Deployment-Checklist/blob/main/scripts/Azure-Purview-MSI-Configuration.ps1) script using a PowerShell console and select any of the desired options as data source types.
 2. Type "y" to clear context.
 3. Sign in to Azure AD and Azure when prompted.
 4. Type Azure subscription name of your Azure Purview Account.